orthanc-mirrors/orthanc-book/Sphinx/source/faq/iis.rst

 servers through reverse proxying.
 The instructions below are provided courtesy of `Mark Hodge
 <https://groups.google.com/d/msg/orthanc-users/3-b3cLBAr8U/QIePcADMAAAJ>`__.
+They also illustrate how to configure :ref:`HTTPS encryption <https>`.

 - IIS is available as a feature you can enable via the Programs and Features in non Server versions of Windows.